 • A review of current digital workflows with the Short-term Assessment of Rehabilitation and Renablement service.

-Solution: The solution is aimed to improve data security and achieve operational benefits such as cost savings from workflow efficiencies in the administrative function of the digital correspondence generated from the dictation technologies and streamline the process.
+Solution: The solution aims to improve data security and achieve operational benefits such as cost savings from workflow efficiencies in the administrative function of the digital correspondence generated from the dictation technologies and streamline the process.

-Desired impact: All services across the Trust will benefit from this new solution in particularly the Doctors, Medical Secretaries and any other staff members that use digital dictation to produce communications outcomes.
+Desired impact: All services across the Trust will benefit from this new solution in particular the Doctors, Medical Secretaries and any other staff members that use digital dictation to produce communications outcomes.